Creative catalysts designing innovation-led solutions for social change.

 Each programme is looking for different things in a portfolio.
 Each Head of Programme provides specific advice on portfolio requirements in the online application system.
 We advise you to consider these requirements carefully before submitting your application.

-If you are not a national of a majority English-speaking country you will need the equivalent of an IELTS Academic score of 6.5 with a 6.0 in the Test of Written English (TWE).
+If you are not a national of a majority English-speaking country you will need the equivalent of an IELTS Academic score of 7.0 with a minimum of 6.5 in the Test of Written English (TWE).

 You are exempt from this requirement if you have received a 2.1 degree or above from a university in a majority English-speaking nation within the last two years.

 If you need a Tier 4 visa to study at the RCA, you will also need to meet the Home Office’s minimum requirements for entry clearance.